-both a metaphorical and a literal commitment for him: his youngest daughter, Bridget, enters U.W. this fall.
-"She's a writer," says her dad, "no doubt."
+Staying connected is both a metaphorical and a literal commitment for him: his youngest daughter, Bridget, also attended U.W.
+“She’s a writer,” says her dad, “no doubt.”

 For many years my only connection with the University was the annual call from the Foundation.
 This was my means with speaking with students and getting my yearly U.W. update.
 Then about seven years ago I received a call from Cathy Webb of the Foundation.
 She thanked me for my gifts over many years which I insisted were modest and certainly not worthy of mention.
 She said that it was the consistency of the gifts that caught her eye.
 A meeting soon followed which led to an invitation to join the English Department Board of Visitors.
 I will never forget my first trip back to Helen C. White in over thirty years.
 There on the wall in the foyer was Helen C. White’s picture.
 Everything was exactly the same.
 I couldn’t resist stopping in the library.
 It was the oddest and yet most satisfying feeling to be back in what had been my favorite place on campus so many years ago.

 So, yes, it’s a wonderful thing to reconnect.
 But, what I suggest is that you stay connected from the beginning.
 Don’t wait thirty years like I did.
 Stay in touch with faculty and friends.
 Make that donation to the English Department.
 Your heart will swell with goodwill.